Thrift Savings Plan (TSP) Withdrawal Strategies: Know Your Options

 You can allocate a portion or all of your TSP proceeds toward a life annuity, which in many regards is similar to a FERS pension.
 The three most common options are:

-Single Life: Pays the highest benefit amount but also bears the largest risk, as payments cease upon your passing.
+• Single Life: This option pays the highest benefit amount but also bears the largest risk, as payments cease upon your passing.

 It is important to note that if you hold traditional and Roth balances, separate annuities must be purchased.
 The primary advantages are a lifetime guaranteed stream of income and the elimination of market volatility.
 However, the annuity removes the potential for market gains and access to liquidity, and may leave little to nothing to your beneficiaries.